technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 3 - Get answers from Copilot about data in the model.md

-# Get answers from Copilot about data in the model
+# Lab 3 - Get answers from Copilot about data in the model

 Copilot doesn't just provide overviews and insights of report content.
 With customized requests, copilot tailors its assistance to your